midnightrun/conventions/coordinates/README.md

 to facilitate any integration of partner solutions and to avoid bugs when developing our software.

-Questions about this document can be sent to the Perception team at team-perception@einride.tech .

 ## Chirality

 Use right-hand rule for all measurements and values i.e. before using